-Jean Huggard is a hall-of-famer on the Society of American Magicians and has been awarded the Silver Wand, the highest award given by the Magic Circle.
-He also has written more than 20 books about the magic including his last work – Houdini’s “Unmasking:” Fact or Fiction.
+Jean Huggard is a hall-of-famer on the Society of American Magicians and has been awarded the Silver Wand, the Magic Circle’s highest award.
+He also has written more than 20 books about magic, including his last work – Houdini’s “Unmasking:” Fact or Fiction.

-Meanwhile, Frederick Braue was a journalist and at the same times a semi-professional magician.
-Other than contributing his talent of words, he also devised some of the tricks that were discussed on the book such as the Homing Card and the Braue Addition, which are quite good tricks especially when performed in front of a card.
+Meanwhile, Frederick Braue was a journalist and, at the same time, a semi-professional magician.
+Besides contributing his talent of words, he also devised some of the tricks discussed in the book, such as the Homing Card and the Braue Addition, which are quite good tricks, especially when performed in front of a card.

 The two have also shared some of the unique card tricks that can leave the crowd baffled if not amused.
 Some of the favorites we loved so much are:

 - Gary’s Spelling Trick

 The authors have also trouble emphasizing the card skills mentioned above and how they are important to master first.
 Many of the tricks discussed can also be tweaked to fit the occasion where they are going to be performed.